sophianetSun/fingerprint-reader/README.md

 # fignerprint-reader
-WaveShare fingerprint reader for use of raspberry pi
+WaveShare UART Fingerprint reader for use of raspberry pi